 Where did the idea come from to start a community agricultural group?

-I took 15 homes and I encouraged them to grow one crop and share with each other.
+I took 15 homes, and I encouraged them to grow one crop and share.
 When I met with farmers here (Black Farmers and Growers of Toronto), we found that it would be easier to just grow the food and have people participate as part of it.

 What has the response been like to plant-based eating and the black farming community in Toronto?

 When I decided to start the Black Vegans of Toronto, I expected that I’d get about maybe 10 or 15 people interested.
 So I phoned the group and I posted it on Facebook and in about two or three days I had over 100 people join.
 Then I started having two meetings a month, one in the east end and one in the west end and the attendance at the first meeting was about 14 people and now it’s more or less 20 to 25 people who are very serious about their health.
 It’s very encouraging and every day I have more people asking to join my Facebook group.

 Why did you start the business?

 When I wrote my book in 2017 (‘Let food be your medicine today: Live healthy and strong on plant-based whole foods’), I discovered that black people were leading in all chronic diseases.
 Whether it’s diabetes or heart disease, it all comes down to what we are eating, and the research that I did showed that we could avoid a lot of these illnesses if we just changed our diet to a much more plant-based diet and cut back on the amount of meat, eggs and dairy and milk.

 So that sort of got me going, and on top of that, I had a personal tragedy when my son died suddenly of a heart attack in 2016.
 He was 40 years old.
 So that gave me more interest to go out and encourage people, especially young black people, to be much more aware of what they eat.